cwong8751/fan-drone-software/README.md

 Then flash both boards with the same code but with different peer address.
 They shouhld be able to talk to each other. **Just remember to comment out main.cpp and findmac.cpp** so its the only file running.

 oct 22 by carl

+## updated esp-now nov 1
+Now esp-now works as designed on two tested esp32 boards.

+Here's what i did for this week:
+1. added a file called ```receiver.cpp``` that functions solely as the receiver. all it does is receive stuff from the sender and sends a "message recevied" reply.

+2. modified ```main.cpp``` to be the latest main branch code + esp now sender code.
+The code in ```main``` will now try to send over data when it gets it in the CORE 1 loop.
+Through the ```sendMessage()``` function.

+These two should work, but i havent tested them yet.

+Carl